Kaniha

-Divya Venkatasubramaniam Iyer, better known by her stage name Kaniha, is an Indian actress who predominantly works in Malayalam cinema along with a few Tamil, Telugu and Kannada movies.
+Divya Venkataraman, better known by her stage name Kaniha, is an Indian actress who predominantly works in Tamil cinema along with a few Malayalam, Telugu and Kannada movies.
 Kaniha made her debut in the 2002 Tamil film Five Star.

 Early life

-Kanika is born 3 July 1980 as Divya Venkata Subramaniam in Madurai.
-Her father Venkata Subramaniam Iyer was an engineer.
+Kanika was born 3 July 1982 as Divya Venkataraman in Madurai.
+Her father Venkata Subramaniam was an engineer.
 She won the Tamil Nadu State Award for Educational Excellence in 1999.
-She pursued her Mechanical engineering degree from 1999 to 2003 in BITS Pilani.
+She pursued her Mechanical engineering degree from 1999 to 2003 at BITS Pilani.

 Having improved her singing talent since childhood by participating in pop music and light music shows, Divya was interested in performing arts.
 While she was still studying, she gave stage performances as a pop singer from time to time.
 When she was scheduled to perform at the Miss Chennai beauty pageant in 2001, she was selected to participate in the pageant after a model had backed out at the last minute.
-Despite lack of experience, she emerged victorious in the contest, which later paved way for a film career.
+Despite lack of experience, she emerged victorious in the contest.